w5xd/RC1101/README.md

 an enclosure are <a href='enclosure.md'>here</a>.

 <h3>Parts List</h3>
+You are reading the documentation for design that uses the older display device, the uLCD-32PTU.
+Switch git branches to see the design using the newer gen4-uLCD-32PT device.
+The newer device is less expensive but otherwise functionally equivalent.
+It has different mounting dimensions, so the 3D printed enclosure is different for the two displays.
 The parts, except for the PCB and the enclosure, are available at digikey.
 See a PDF of the parts <a href='partslist.pdf'>here</a>.
 Or link to the digikey shared shopping cart from <a href='partslist.md'>here</a>.

 <br/>Machine screws.
 <ul>